neatcoin/docs/docs/bootstrap.md

 case a new lockdrop will have to take place), the current lockdrop will be the only source of Neatcoin's genesis block.
 There won't be any additional allocations or lockdrops.

+## Status

+import LockdropStatus from '@site/src/components/LockdropStatus';

+The bootstrapping is ongoing. <LockdropStatus />